azerinnan/House_price_analysis/README.md

 ```
 Insights:

-- Labuan shows the highest average median house price at RM 1.08 million, but this is likely skewed due to having the only one township in the property market.
+- Labuan shows the highest average median house price at RM 1.08 million, likely skewed due to having the only one township in the property market.

 - Top 3 states with relatively high average median prices (excluding Labuan):
     -   Kelantan - RM 0.76 million